• Skip to primary navigation

 • Roll dough between your palms into teaspoon-sized portion until smooth.
 Transfer to wax-paper lined baking sheet.
 Dip the tines of a fork in powdered sugar and use that to gently but firmly press down on each mint.

-• Allow mints to dry at room temperature for several hours then transfer to refrigerator and store in an airtight container until ready to serve.
-Keep mints in single layers with a sheet of wax paper between them to keep from sticking.
+• Allow mints to dry at room temperature for several hours (they should be dried through and if you squeeze them firmly they shouldn't squish or give) then transfer to an airtight container and store in the refrigerator until ready to serve.
+To help minimize any sticking, store mints in single layers with a sheet of wax paper between them.

 Notes